brycewray/hugo-site/content/posts/2020/04/murdered-darlings.md

 Here is the *real* intent of Quiller-Couch's statement, as [Lisa L. Spangenberg](https://www.lisaspangenberg.com/) [explains](https://www.lisaspangenberg.com/writing/murder-your-darlings/):

-> Style should serve the purpose of the text, not the writer’s ego. .&nbsp;.&nbsp;.&nbsp;if the text doesn't serve to drive your story forward (or support your argument), if its purpose is purely ornament, then kill it.
+> Style should serve the purpose of the text, not the writer's ego. .&nbsp;.&nbsp;.&nbsp;if the text doesn't serve to drive your story forward (or support your argument), if its purpose is purely ornament, then kill it.

 So: kill your being-fancy-for-the-sake-of-trying-to-impress-somebody text and *tell the story*.
 That's the true meaning of the phrase.
 I just wanted to get all that in here, first, for the sake of correctness.